cellml/libcellml-archived/docs/source/devProcess.rst

    * Use any combination of the following "channels":

      * GitHub issue
-     * GitHub pull request from a topic branch
+     * GitHub pull request from a branch in a fork of the github.com/cellml/libcellml repo.
      * Mailing list (cellml-tools-developers@cellml.org).
      * Face-to-face discussions, Skype/Hangouts, phone calls.
 These are exceedingly valuable, and encouraged, but please summarise online.